agent, the task can create a subagent thread with its own prompt, model, context policy, tool policy, result contract, and review policy.

 task/events returns durable task events with monotonically increasing sequence.

-Each event has eventType, payload, createdAt, optional runId, optional threadId, and optional turnId.
-The payload is tagged by kind, with variants for task creation, trigger creation, run start/completion/failure, retries, cancellation, delivery, child thread linking, depth limits, and write-lock state.
+eventType, payload, createdAt, optional runId, optional threadId, and optional turnId.
+The payload is tagged by kind, with variants for task creation, trigger creation, task updates, run start/completion/failure, retries, cancellation, delivery, child thread linking, depth limits, and write-lock state.

 Use afterSequence for incremental polling after reconnect.
 Live clients should also listen to task notifications.